barryllium/WWDC-session-notes/2022/Improve app size and runtime performance.md

 * Message send up to 8 bytes smaller in Xcode 14 (down from 12 on Arm64)
 * Binaries up to 2% smaller overall
 * Enabled automatically when building with Xcode 14, even with a lower deployment target
-	* Defaults to balanced performance and sixe
+	* Defaults to balanced performance and size
 	* Can opt into optimizing for size only using `-W1, -objc_stubs_small`

 **Previous process**